- Software development

 - Shruti Agarwal and Hany Farid, two researchers at the University of California (UC) Berkley are developing a deepfake detection solution.
 It utilizes anomalies in facial expressions and style of talking in deepfake videos to identify deepfakes.

 - Some experts believe that deepfake detection solutions should verify real videos and images, which should be their starting point.
 Factom, a blockchain start-up uses blockchain to verify content from trusted sources.
 This will make the work of identifying deepfake audio and video content easier.

 - Microsoft has launched Microsoft Video Authenticator in September 2020.
 This deepfake detection solution can analyze videos and images to provide a percentage chance or confidence score.
 This score indicates the likelihood of a media being artificially manipulated.

-We suggest you take the following steps to build a deepfake protection software:
+We suggest you take the following steps to build a deepfake security software:

 1. Define the outline of a solution to spot deepfake content

 Form a team with a competent project manager (PM), an experienced software architect, and a team of business analysts.
 This team should define the functionality of the proposed software system.

 It should also define the non-functional requirements (NFRs) like performance, scalability, etc. You should plan the target platforms, e.g., web, Android, iOS, etc.

 We recommend you consider two technical approaches to this problem and your solution:

 (a) Artificial Intelligence (AI)